 About this article

-This article describes how the stock-keeping unit (SKU) is used within ChannelEngine, as well as SKU-related requirements and precautions you must take before changing SKUs.
+This article describes how the stock-keeping unit (SKU) is used on ChannelEngine, as well as SKU-related requirements and precautions you must take before changing SKUs.

 Table of contents

 The SKU, also known at ChannelEngine as Merchant product number, is the attribute that makes your products unique on ChannelEngine and your offers unique on most marketplaces.
-Therefore, this is the product's most important attribute – even more important than the European article number (EAN), global trade item number (GTIN), product title, etc.
+Therefore, this is the product's most important attribute – even more important than the global trade item number (GTIN), product title, etc.